Sreejet/OfficeDocs-ConnectivityAnalyzer/connectivity-analyzer/an-http-403-4-returned-because-ssl-required-virtual-directory.md

 ---
-title: An HTTP 403.4 was Returned Because SSL was Required on the Virtual Directory
+title: An HTTP 403.4 was Returned Because Secure Sockets Layer (SSL) was Required on the Virtual Directory
 author: bradhugh
 ms.author: bradhugh
 manager: tpolitis